Shippable/docs/sources/platform/runtime/nodes.md

 You need a virtual machine, i.e. node, on which your job is executed.
 The Shippable DevOps Assembly Lines platform supports two types of nodes:

-* **On-demand nodes** which are provisioned when a job is triggered and destroyed after a preset amount of idle time if no new job is triggered during that time.
+* **On-demand nodes** which are provisioned when a job is triggered and cached or destroyed after a preset amount of idle time if no new job is triggered during that time.
 This is the default node type for any SaaS subscription.
 * **BYON nodes** which are build nodes provided by you and attached to your Shippable Subscription.
 These nodes should be running and available when a job is triggered, since the Shippable platform does not dynamically provision them.

 Please note that a node can run one job at a time, so the number of nodes in your plan is the number of parallel jobs you can run for your Subscription.